 Technology

 Bengaluru Tech Summit 2025

 The team also organised a panel discussion “AI for Global Good: Building Trusted and Inclusive Systems” featuring experts from Microsoft, Mozilla, and Imperial College London.
-The discussion underscored the UK’s commitment to advancing ethical and inclusive AI systems globally.
 Through events like these, the UK and India continue strengthening their technology partnership, creating opportunities for investment, knowledge exchange, and collaborative innovation across sectors.

 India Mobile Congress 2025

-The UK's Department for Business and Trade (DBT) successfully showcased UK's technological excellence at India Mobile Congress (IMC) 2025, held from 8–11 October at New Delhi's Yashobhoomi Convention Centre.
+The UK's Department for Business and Trade (DBT) successfully showcased UK's technological excellence at India Mobile Congress (IMC) 2025 at New Delhi's Yashobhoomi Convention Centre.

+Technology